 1. TYPE OF PLAN Health Maintenance Organization (HMO) 2.
 OUT-OF-NETWORK CARE COVERED?
-Only for emergency and urgent care 3.
-AREAS OF COLORADO WHERE PLAN IS AVAILABLE Plan is available only in the following areas: Denver, 3.
-AREAS OF COLORADO WHERE PLAN IS AVAILABLE Jefferson, Arapahoe and Adams Counties
+Only for emergency, urgent care, or family planning 3.
+AREAS OF COLORADO WHERE PLAN IS AVAILABLE Plan is available only in the following areas: Denver, 5.
+AREAS OF COLORADO WHERE PLAIN IS AVAILABLE Jefferson, Arapahoe and Adams Counties